Programme Briefings and Updates

 • Percentage of live-born babies who are admitted to a neonatal unit, by BAPM level of care (shown separately for late pre-term – 34+0 to 36+6 weeks – and term/ post-term – 37+0 to 42+6 weeks).

-We have established initial access to neonatal care data (see section 4 above) and, if our assessments of the data are positive, we plan to introduce these additional measures from the July 2025 SPBAND refresh.
+We are discussing definitions for these neonatal measures with the National Neonatal Network Data Group.
+If our assessments of NeoCareIn+ data (see above) are positive, we plan to introduce these additional measures from either the July 2025 or October 2025 SPBAND refresh.

 The Health in the Early Years in Scotland (HEYS) dashboard includes information on infant feeding.
 Data is refreshed quarterly, most recently on 01 October 2024.
 A link to data on HEYS is available from the Infant feeding menu item on SPBAND.

 We are continuing to maintain a Topics Index.
 As well as containing a list of the CORE maternity measures, this catalogues individual maternity and neonatal measures already available, including those on the Scottish Pregnancy, Births and Neonatal Data (SPBAND) Dashboard, Health in the Early Years in Scotland, Discovery, NMPA, NNAP, National Records of Scotland, and PHS websites.
-Although it is easy to edit, we appreciate the Google Sheets platform may not be available to all our users.
-However, if you cannot access Google Sheets and would like to view the Topics Index, please contact phs.matneodatahub@phs.scot and we will share the latest index with you.
+If you cannot access the Google Sheets platform that hosts the Topics Index please contact us and we will share the latest index with you.

 Our colleagues in Public Health Scotland publish a series of annual Official Statistics on pregnancy, childbirth and the early care of babies born in Scotland.